balancedbias/debiasingneuralrankers/README.md

 ## Resources
 We release the run files, BERT models fine-tuned on all the dataset, our proposed balanced query-document pairs, and the codes for bias measurement to help the community reproduce our results.
 Due to the file size limitations, fine-tuned models and some of the run files are uploaded [here](https://drive.google.com/file/d/1fDply69C8_csrEe-99ZtweopHbgycbMa/view?usp=sharing).
 ## Usage
-##### In order to achieve a balanced set of query_document pairs and train models on the augmented dataset, one should replicate the following steps:
+##### In order to achieve a balanced set of query_document pairs and train models on the de-biased dataset, one should replicate the following steps:

 1. In order to generate queries for all the documents in the collection, you need to use a T5 transformer model that is capable of generating queries for a given document.
 For this purpose, you can use the instruction provided in the github repository of [docTTTTTquery](https://github.com/castorini/docTTTTTquery).